PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ---

 ### 2. **Latency-Based Distribution**
-**Purpose**: Analyzes centralization based on latency in network communication.
+**Purpose**: Analyzes centralization based on the uptime of the nodes during crawling.
-- Nodes with consistently lower latencies may act as de facto hubs for routing and communication.
+- Nodes with low crawl durations indicate connectivity issues.
+- Networks with a high variance in crawl durations indicate inconsistency in the reliability of the nodes.
 - **Steps**:
-  1. Compute average latency (e.g., `dial_duration`, `crawl_duration`) for each node.
+  1. Compute average latency (e.g.`crawl_duration`) for each node.
-  2. Analyze the distribution of latencies across all nodes.
+  2. Compute the variance of these latencies.

-  3. Identify outliers with significantly low or high latencies.
-- **Output**: Variance or other statistical summaries of latency distributions.
+- **Output**: Variance of latency distributions.

 ---